BonnyAD9/uamp/README.md

 ```

 ## CLI
-This is the output of help.
+This is the output of help:
 ```
 Welcome in uamp by BonnyAD9
 Version 0.1.0